 The requirements shall also apply if the SAN supports NB-IoT operation in NTN NR in-band.

-9.7.5.2 Minimum requirement for SAN type 1-O
+9.7.5.2 Minimum requirement for SAN type 1-O operating below 10 GHz

 9.7.5.2.1 General

-The OTA transmitter spurious emission limits for FR1-NTN shall apply from 30 MHz to the 5th harmonic of the upper frequency edge of the DL operating band, excluding the SAN transponder bandwidth BWSAN and the frequency range where the out-of-band emissions apply.
+The OTA transmitter spurious emission limits for FR1-NTN operating below 10 GHz shall apply from 30 MHz to the 5th harmonic of the upper frequency edge of the DL operating band, excluding the SAN transponder bandwidth BWSAN and the frequency range where the out-of-band emissions apply.

 The requirements shall apply whatever the type of transmitter considered (single carrier or multi-carrier).
 It applies for all transmission modes foreseen by the manufacturer's specification.